Virginia Hamilton papers, 1980-2002

 A Conference in Hamilton's honor is conducted annually every spring at Kent State University.
 The First Virginia Hamilton Lectureship on Minority Group Experiences in Children's Literature was held in the Kent State University Student Center on Friday, April 12, 1985.
 The day-long program established a variety of workshop sessions on issues and topics preceded by a keynote address given by Virginia Hamilton.
 Although the name was changed from Lectureship to Conference, the day-long program concept with keynote speakers and concurrent workshop sessions has continued throughout the years.

-The Virginia Hamilton Conference is currently coordinated by Anthony Manna (College of Education) and Carolyn Brodie (School of Library and Information Science).
-The Records of the Conference, housed in Special Collections and Archives, are also available to researchers.
+The Virginia Hamilton Conference is coordinated by the School of Library and Information Science.
+The records of the Conference, housed in Special Collections and Archives, are also available to researchers.

 Folder -- Contents

 - Personal: Correspondence